TengwarTranscriber/TengwarTranscriber-v2-deprecated/README.md

 ## Site theme is [Cayman](https://github.com/jasonlong/cayman-theme) theme by [Jason Long](https://twitter.com/jasonlong)
 ## Much code instruction obtained from [Stack Overflow](http://stackoverflow.com/) and [w3schools](https://www.w3schools.com/)
 ## Feedback form by [Formspree](https://formspree.io/); you should really check it out
+## Thanks to J.R.R.
+Tolkien for creating Middle-Earth and sharing it with us through his books, which have given me many hours of enjoyment.
+There will never be a greater fictional universe.